eecs394-s17/myVillage/README.md

 Clone this Github repo by typing the following commmand into the CLI and pressing enter `git clone git@github.com:eecs394-s17/MyVillage.git`

-Navigate to inside the project directory (necessary commands vary between different CLI's)
+Navigate to inside the project directory.

 Install Ionic 2 with the command `npm install -g cordova ionic` (and then pressing enter)